yoyoberenguer/EPROM/README.md

 resistor to be compatible for most type of EPROMs.

-This circuit compare the maximum frequency(B) with the user defined/customized frequency coming out of the data selector/multiplexer SN74LS153 called (A) and labbeled CLK in this diagram.
+This circuit compare the maximum frequency(B) with the user defined/customized frequency coming out of the data selector/multiplexer SN74LS153 called (A) and labbeled CLK in the below diagram.

 This circuit will provide 3 bit of information regarding these frequencies